inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 for assistance with their well-worn, well-understood 'personal RE-registration' problem.

-This is where a refugee, or any victim in a natural disaster, needs to register and re-register and re-register again and again with multiple NGOs individually.
+This is where a refugee, or any victim in a natural disaster, who may have no formal form of identity whatsoever, needs to register and re-register and re-register again and again with multiple NGOs individually.
 Each registration process requires the individual to provide basically THE SAME INFORMATION during, on average, a 90-minute interview process, all of which results in literally millions of wasted man-hours annually.

 Initially the solution was assumed to be just the standard, traditional one - i.e., Mastercard would host a great big database in the cloud, and all the